floreo-labs/Java-Core-Curriculum/lessons/threads/ReadMe.md

 * what processes and threads are in general
 * The difference between threads and processes
-* the role of the main (aka UI) thread and what to do and NOT do
 * the different ways to work with threading in Java